 It’s no secret that I love using an embroidery hoop when cross-stitching.
 Even though some people prefer not using it, or using other tools, I think it’s one of the most practical solutions to keep your fabric in place.

-Hoops come in different sizes and materials such as wood or plastic but they all consist of two rings that perfectly fit one inside the other.
-While the smaller one is fixed in size, the larger one has a screw that will expand the outer hoop so you can fit in your fabric.
+Hoops come in different sizes and materials such as wood or plastic but they all consist of two rings that fit one inside the other.
+While the smaller one is fixed in size, the larger one has a screw that will expand the outer hoop so you can fit on your fabric.

 First of all, loosen the screw in order to separate the rings of your hoop.

 Next, place the inner circle flat on a table and put the piece of fabric you’ll be working with on it.